Improving Planning with Large Language Models: A Modular Agentic Architecture: Related work

 Some recent approaches have employed various forms of heuristic search to improve performance in LLMs~\citep{lu2021neurologic,zhang2023planning}, but these approaches have generally involved search at the level of individual tokens.
-This is in contrast to our approach, in which search is performed at the more abstract level of task states (described in natural language).
-This is similar to other recently proposed black-box approaches in which `thoughts' -- meaningful chunks of natural language -- are utilized as intermediate computations to solve more complex problems.
-These approaches include scratchpads~\citep{nye2021show}, chain-of-thought~\citep{wei2022chain}, tree-of-thoughts~\citep{yao2023tree}, reflexion~\citep{shinn2023reflexion}, Society of Mind~\citep{du2023improving}, and Describe-Explain-Plan-Select~\citep{wang2023describe}.
+Importantly, this is in contrast to our approach, in which search is performed at the more abstract level of task states (described in natural language).
+Ours is similar to other recently proposed black-box approaches in which `thoughts' -- meaningful chunks of natural language -- are utilized as intermediate computations to solve more complex problems.
+These approaches include scratchpads~\citep{nye2021show}, chain-of-thought~\citep{wei2022chain}, tree-of-thoughts~\citep{yao2023tree}, reflexion~\citep{shinn2023reflexion}, multi-agent methods~\citep{du2023improving,zhang2023controlling}, Describe-Explain-Plan-Select~\citep{wang2023describe}, and methods for combining planning with external tools~\citep{ruan2023tptu,kong2023tptu}.
 All of these approaches can be viewed as implementing a form of controlled, or `system 2’, processing (as contrasted with automatic, or `system 1’, processing)~\citep{schneider1977controlled,sloman1996empirical,kahneman2011thinking}.
-In the brain, these controlled processes are strongly associated with the prefrontal cortex~\citep{miller2001integrative}.
-Therefore, in the present work, we leveraged knowledge from cognitive neuroscience about the modular properties of the PFC.
-The resulting architecture shares some components with other black box approaches (e.g., tree search~\citep{yao2023tree}), but also introduces a number of new components (error monitoring, task decomposition, task coordination, state/action distinction), and combines these components in a novel manner inspired by the functional organization of the human brain.
+Our approach has a similar high-level motivation, and shares some components with other black box approaches (e.g., tree search~\citep{yao2023tree}), but also introduces a number of new components (error monitoring, task decomposition, task coordination, state/action distinction), and combines these components in a novel manner (see Section~\ref{extended_related_work} for further discussion).

 There have also been a number of proposals for incorporating modularity into deep learning systems, including neural module networks~\citep{andreas2016neural}, and recurrent independent mechanisms~\citep{goyal2019recurrent}.
-Our approach is distinguished from these approaches by the proposal of modules that perform specific high-level component processes, based on knowledge of specific subregions within the PFC.
-Finally, our approach is closely related to a recent proposal to augment deep learning systems with PFC-inspired mechanisms~\citep{russin2020deep}.
-LLM-PFC can be viewed as a concrete framework for accomplishing this goal.
+Ours is distinguished from these approaches by the use of black-box modules that perform specific high-level functions (many of which are inspired by formal theories of decision-making, as discussed below), rather than merely incorporating a general bias toward modularity.